mle-infrastructure/mle-logging/README.md

 You can run the test suite via `python -m pytest -vv tests/`.
 If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:.
 Here are some features I want to implement for the next release:
 - [x] Add plot details (title, labels) to `meta_log.plot()`
+- [x] Get rid of time string in sub directories
+- [x] Add warning message when log dir is overwritten
 - [ ] Fix data type robustness (e.g. data can be of np.integer, etc.)
-- [ ] Add a progress bar if total number of updates is specified
 - [ ] Add Weights and Biases Backend Support
+- [ ] Add a PL Backend Support: https://pytorch-lightning.readthedocs.io/en/stable/extensions/logging.html
-- [ ] Extend Tensorboard logging (for JAX/TF models)
+- [ ] Extend Tensorboard logging of grads/parameter histograms (for JAX/TF models)
 - [ ] Add option to extend tracking also for time variables.
 - [ ] Add option to extend tracking also after first data was stored.
-- [ ] Add warning message when log dir is overwritten
+  - Arrays will have different lengths - store multiple time trackers?